Scripture: John 19:25-27 (alternate reading: Luke 7:1-10)

 But standing by the cross of Jesus were his mother, and his mother's sister, Mary the wife of Clopas, and Mary Magdalene.
 When Jesus saw his mother, and the disciple whom he loved standing near, he said to his mother, 'Woman, behold, your son!'
 Then he said to the disciple, 'Behold, your mother!'
 And from that hour the disciple took her to his own home.

 Jesus, in his grief and suffering, did not forget his mother.
 He entrusted her care to John, as well as John to her.
 No loss, no suffering can keep us from the love of Christ (Romans 8:35-39).
 Paul the Apostle says that love bears all things, believes all things, hopes all things, endures all things (1 Corinthians 13:3).
-We can find no greater proof of God's love for us than the willing sacrifice of his Son on the cross.
+We can find no greater proof of God's love for us than the willing sacrifice of his only begotten Son, the Lord Jesus Christ, on the cross.
 Do you know the love that enables you to bear your cross and to endure trial and difficulties with faith and hope in God?

 "Lord Jesus Christ, by your death on the cross you have won pardon for us and freedom from the tyranny of sin and death.
-May I live in the joy and freedom of your victory over sin and death."
+May I live in the joy and freedom of your victory over sin, condemnation, and death."

 In you, O Lord, do I seek refuge; let me never be put to shame;

 in your righteousness deliver me!